LucaCanali/sparkMeasure/docs/Prometheus.md

 **Examples:**

 - Start the prometheus gateway.
-For testing you can use:
+For testing, you can use:
 `docker run -d -p 9091:9091 prom/pushgateway`

 1. Measure metrics at the Stage level (example in Scala):